vtan05/Kadenze-Tensorflow1-Exercises/README.md

 - Enables visualization of gradients
 - Apply Deep Dream to chosen images

+Session 5: Generative Adversarial Networks and Recurrent Neural Networks
+- Teaches how to use GANs for image processing and RNNs for text processing
+- Discusses how to apply VAE to GAN
+- Shows how to use pre-trained models

  ## References
  [1] <a href="https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow/info">Creative Applications of Deep Learning w/ TensorFlow</a>.
  [2] L. Fei-Fei, R. Fergus and P. Perona.
 Learning generative visual models from few training examples: an incremental Bayesian approach tested on 101 object categories.
 IEEE.
 CVPR 2004, Workshop on Generative-Model Based Vision.
 2004.